An independent filmmakers guide to DIY distribution, building an audience and selling your film

 I was very fortunate to have my documentary win some awards including a regional Emmy and a CINE award.

 If you are self-distributing, you will do these deals yourself.
-Or if your documentary is good enough, you may choose to work with a distributor but they will only work with you if they feel your film has strong potential to make them a profit.
+Or if your documentary is good enough, you may choose to work with a distributor or sales agent but they will only work with you if they feel your film has strong potential to make them a profit.

 Once you decide how and where your film will be shown, it's time to start strategizing how you're going to get the word out about your movie.
 Actually, hopefully you've been building your audience all along through your personal network, e-newsletters, your website, blog and other social media sites such as Facebook.